bmagalhaes/ECO395M-HW/hw1.md

 Our analysis shows that departure delays are most likely to happen between 0 to 1 o’clock at night.
-We don’t know the exact explanation for this, but among possible conjectures we think it might be due to the fact that late night flights “carry-on” the delays acumulated during the day since it operates with the aircrafts that are arriving from other destinations.
+We don’t know the exact explanation for this, but among possible conjectures we think it might be due to the fact that late night flights “carry-over” the delays accumulated during the day since it operates with the aircrafts that are arriving from other destinations.
 It might be the reason why late-night flights are sold by lowest fares.

 ![](hw1_files/figure-markdown_github/1.1.4-1.png)

 Now, we arranged our arrival delay data by scheduled arrival time.
 Our analysis shows that arrival delays are most likely to happen between 22 to 23 o’clock at night.
-Again, we can reasonably argue that it might be due to the “carry-on” effect of the delays acumulated during the day.
+Again, we can reasonably argue that it might be due to the “carry-over” effect of the delays accumulated during the day.

 ![](hw1_files/figure-markdown_github/1.1.5-1.png)

 ### Which month of year does flight delay mostly occur?

-This time, we’ll extend our view from day to year to find out the month which flight delay mostly occurs.
+This time, we’ll extend our view from day to year to find out the month in which flight delay mostly occurs.
 In case of departure delays from Austin, December is the worst month if someone wants to avoid any delays.
 If you depart from Austin in December, you’ll expect more than 15 minutes of delay on average - what matches with common sense that the